|Date of Birth||July 22, 1889|

 |Buried At||Victory Memorial Park, Surrey, British Columbia|

 Sapper Peter Palmer was living in or near Keewatin, Ontario when he was called up under the Military Service Act on 11 November 1917.
 He had failed to register as required and he was classed as a Defaulter.
 He was probably working for the Keewatin Lumber Company as that was the address he gave after the war.
 His recruitment paper recorded his birth as 22 July 1889 in Kiev, Russia and next of kin as his uncle, John Skorrak (Skorick), in Dogden, North Dakota.
-Peter was attached to ‘H’ Company of the 1st Depot Battalion, Manitoba Regiment and sent to Port Arthur.
+Peter was assigned to ‘H’ Company of the 1st Depot Battalion, Manitoba Regiment and sent to Port Arthur.
 He had his medical there on 19 June 1918 and he was found fit for service.

 Depot battalions sent drafts of recruits overseas as needed and Peter went with the 81st Draft, embarking on 29 July on HMT Nellore and arriving in England on 15 August.
 He was transferred to the 18th Reserve Battalion and he trained with them for a few weeks.
-On 19 September he was attached to the Canadian Railway Troops Depot at Purfleet.
+On 19 September he was posted to the Canadian Railway Troops Depot at Purfleet.
 The Armistice ended hostilities on the Western Front on 11 November and a month later Peter was on his way back to Canada.
 His final medical on leaving the service listed his birth date as 15 September 1888.
 He sailed on the SS Corsican and arrived at Halifax on 25 December.
 He was discharged on 30 January 1919 in Winnipeg and his intended address was the Keewatin Lumber Company in Keewatin.